-A. Work Orders/Authorizations for continuing services agreements previously approved by the Board may be executed by the County Administrator, if within his defined authorization limits and if not prohibited within the agreement.

-A. B. If not prohibited within the agreement, minor work authorizations under \$15,000 may be entered through a Purchase Order requisition referencing the contract number.
+- A. Work Orders/Authorizations for continuing services agreements previously approved by the Board may be executed by the County Administrator, if within his defined authorization limits and if not prohibited within the agreement. - B. If not prohibited within the agreement, minor work authorizations under \$15,000 may be entered through a Purchase Order requisition referencing the contract number.
 No Work Order number will be assigned and payment will be made by standard PO procedures, rather than contractual payments.
-Purchase Orders will not be used in place of work orders/authorizations exceeding \$15,000.
+Only work that will be completed prior to the conclusion of the current fiscal year is eligible to be authorized by Purchase Order, and Purchase Orders will not be used in place of work orders/authorizations exceeding \$15,000.